maltevogl/citationnet/paper/paper.md

 format.

-If you want to cite a software repository URL (e.g. something on GitHub without a preferred citation) then you can do it with the example BibTeX entry below for @fidgit.
+If you want to cite a software repository URL (e.g. something on GitHub without a preferred citation) then you can do it with the example BibTeX entry below. @monastersky_2019:2019

-For a quick reference, the following citation commands can be used:
+For a quick reference, the following citation commands can be used: @vogl_2022_7346907:2023
-- @monastersky_2019:2019
-- @vogl_2022_7346907:2023
-- `@monastersky_2019:2019`

 # Figures